 - Streamline the training process.
 QLC and the recent training survey have spoken loud and clear.
 The process to earn the Leaders Medal of Achievement (LMA) is too complicated and long.
 Training goals need to be clear and achievable. - Value a leaders' time.
 We need to value the leaders time by making training effective through hands on learning.
 Training needs to be held as close to the local outpost as possible. - Fundamentally change training classes from a complete reliance on PowerPoint to a 30/70 approach.
-30% of training will be content driven using PowerPoint as the delivery tool .
+30% of training will be content driven using multimedia as the delivery tool .
 70% will be hands on, activity, and relationship building with God and other leaders.
-Training will be based on a "hear, see, do" philosophy.
-Students will "hear" the instructor explain the concept, they will "see" the instructor perform the skill, and finally they will "do" the skill on their own with the instructor facilitating.
+Training will be based on a "hear, see, do, teach" philosophy.
+Students will "hear" the instructor explain the concept, they will "see" the instructor perform the skill, they will "do" the skill on their own with the instructor facilitating.
+And finally, when possible, they will be given opportunity to teach others.
 Training needs to be fun and relational! - Build strong relationships.
-All training will be charged with an atmosphere of excitement and enthusiasm, connecting students with each other and their instructors.
-The old LTC did this well, we want to bring it back! - Boy led, adult facilitated.
+All training will be charged with an atmosphere of excitement and enthusiasm, connecting students with each other and their instructors. - Boy-led, adult-facilitated.
 Training will focus on how to use skills and knowledge learned during a training event to help facilitate boys leading the local outpost. - Partner with districts to certify instructors.
 This will occur through the creation of the "Training Academy" which will replace Instructor Certification Seminar (ICS).
 The Training Academy is for any leader wishing to become a certified instructor.
 It is the goal of the national office that every outpost have a certified instructor so local church training needs can be meet quickly and effectively.
 The Training Academy will be offered by the region in partnership with the districts.
 The focus will be on Train-The-Trainer techniques assures certified instructors are the best instructors anywhere!
 The Training Academy prepares graduates to teach in the Ranger Ministry Academy and will be the pre-requisite for attending all other academies.
 Certification will last for five (5) years and be contingent upon earning points, similar to the existing ICS.
 There are three (3) potential outcomes for Training Academy attendees: Certified Instructor, Certified Staff (not met the qualifications to teach, but can server on staff), or Fail.
-The Training Academy will be available in 2009. - Provide online training for leaders who can't attend classes due to personal or work conflicts.
-The RMA is built upon continuous learning.
-Leaders who can't attend every class shouldn't be penalized.
-Current training modules that are essentially one way communication in nature (Outpost Chaplain, Outpost Council, etc.) will be moved to an online class.
+The Training Academy will be available in 2010. - Provide online continuous learning opportunities for leaders.
+Many current training modules that are essentially one way communication in nature and do not require student teacher, hands-on interaction (Outpost Chaplain, Outpost Council, etc.) will be moved to online continuous learning.
 Online training will be tracked with the student receiving an electronic certificate that can be printed.